Troubleshoot Ansible Errors When Configuring Junos Devices

 Cause

-This error message is generated when the user executing the Ansible module has permission to modify the configuration but does not have permission to alter the requested section of the configuration.
+The Ansible module generates this error message when the user executing the module has permission to modify the configuration but does not have permission to alter the requested section of the configuration.

 Solution